telus/tds-core/guide/contributing/developer-guide.md

 - Use lerna to add dependencies by specifying a scope for the target component package
 - Using the command regularly will add packages as `dependencies`
 - Using the command with `--dev` will add packages as `devDependencies`
-  - **Note:** if adding a private module in this mono-repo, add it as a devDependency, otherwise consumers of the component won't be able to download unpublished dependencies
+  - **Note:** if adding a private module in this monorepo, add it as a devDependency, otherwise consumers of the component won't be able to download unpublished dependencies

 ```sh
 npx lerna add package-to-add --scope @tds/core-component-name [--dev]